THE FALL OF DON JUAN

 NATALIE.
 (Laughs bitterly.)
 Either.
 But go on.

 WITNESS.
 What's the point?
-Honestly, do you even enjoy my stories?
+Honest, do you like my stories?

 NATALIE.
 Yes.
-Tell us how you seduce - that's what's interesting.
+Tell us how you seduce, how you win, how you court - that's what's interesting.
 The rest is physiology.

 WITNESS.
 Physiology?
 If that's how you feel, I pity you.
 To me it's the ultimate manifestation of happiness.
 Intimacy - what a beautiful word.

 MICHAEL.
-Who wins, that's the question.
-They say, a man chases a woman until she catches him.
+Who wins, that's a question.
+They say, a man runs after a woman until she catches him.

 NATALIE.
-Good thing you're not chasing me.
+Good thing you're not running after me.
 Or I would've taken your observation personally.

 MICHAEL.
 (To Witness, ignoring Natalie's comment.)
 Getting a woman is not the issue, the issue is how to say goodbye to her.
 How did you do that?